 Prefer to visit local businesses to hand out your CV or ask about opportunities?
 You might like to check out the various interactive maps on the Visit London website for inspiration of organisations to approach.

 A note on agencies: Temping agencies can be a good option for work during holidays or evenings, but you'll need to take a proactive approach and contact them regularly to ask for work after your initial registration.
+There are many agencies to choose from and it is important to do your research.
+Be careful of agencies that charge you to source jobs on your behalf as you should not be paying a recruitment agency for their service (agencies are paid by the employer, not the candidate).

 Top tips for applying for part-time jobs